ssharma2712/DrPhylo/README.md

 ## Input ##
-DrPhylo takes a phylogenetic tree in newick format and sequence alignmnets of genes or genomic loci in fasta format.
+DrPhylo takes a phylogenetic tree in newick format and sequence alignments of genes or genomic loci in fasta format.
 The clade of interest in the newick tree needs to be marked by a node ID as presented in the example.
 An user can also provide a text file for the hypothesis

 <br />

 ```
-Sequence alignmnets         : A list of sequence alignmnets into fasta format.
+Sequence alignmnets         : A list of sequence alignmenets into fasta format.

 Phylogenetic tree           : A phylogenetic tree with clade ID for the clade of interest.

 Phylogenetic hypothesis     : A text file containing the species name with corresponding response value (+1/-1).
-It is required for user defined hypothesis.
+It is required for user-defined hypotheses.
 ```
 <br />

 ## Implementation ##

-Once the setup is done and all required Python package is installed, one can perform DrPhylo analysis using required inputs and other necessary optional arguments.
+Once the setup is complete and all required Python packages are installed, one can perform DrPhylo analysis using the required inputs and other necessary optional arguments.

 <br />